Sara Ellis Nilsson

 Teaching

-In the Autumn Term 2020, I will be lecturing on "Digital History" for the Master Programme in Digital Humanities.
+From Autumn 2020, I lecture on "Digital History" and am a thesis supervisor for the Master Programme in Digital Humanities.

 Previously, I have taught a variety of courses on all levels from survey courses on global history from 10,000 BCE to 1789 CE, to teacher training courses (history didactics), medieval history, the cults of saints as cultural history, historical theory and method, and cultural heritage studies, as well as supervised theses at both the BA and MA level.